Printing

 | Z-tilt adjust | Run Z-tilt calibration |

-| Nozzle clean | Execute your cleaning macro |
+| Clean Nozzle | Execute your cleaning macro |

 Tip: Pre-print options remember your preferences per slicer.
 If you always run bed mesh before PrusaSlicer prints, that preference persists.